drunomics/ansible-role-drush/README.md

 # Ansible role drunomics.drush
 [![Build Status](https://travis-ci.org/drunomics/ansible-role-drush.svg?branch=master)](https://travis-ci.org/drunomics/ansible-role-drush)

-Ansible role that installs drush.
+Ansible role that installs drush via composer.

 Distribution: Ubuntu

 ## Requirements

 - PHP must be installed.
+This is not covered by this role.

+## Dependencies

+- kosssi.composer (Installs composer.)

 ## Usage
 Note that this role can be used as root or on a per user basis by not specifying